WebReflection/heresy/README.md

   // statics are defined on the derived class style(selector) {},
   observedAttributes: [],

-  // all events supported too
+  booleanAttributes: [],

-  oninit() {}
+  // all other events supported too oninit() {}
 };